devtron-labs/devtron/USERS.md

 # Who is using Devtron?

 As the community grows, we want to keep track of the users and organizations using Devtron.
-If you're using Devtron, please raise a PR to add your organization name and a short description of what you do.
+If you're using Devtron, please raise a PR to add your organization name and link.

 Currently, Devtron is being used by the following organizations: